comp-physics/RBC3D/install/readme.md

 You will need `gcc`, `gfortran`, and a suitable MPI wrapper like `mvapich` (or the like).
 * On PACE Phoenix you can issue `module load gcc mvapich2`.
 * On COC-ICE you can issue `module load gcc/8.3.0 mvapich2/2.3.2`
-* On a RG cluster (like hawksbill) you can issue `locate mpirun` which returns `/opt/OpenMPI/4.0.5/bin/mpirun` for me and then put that in your path `export PATH="/opt/OpenMPI/4.0.5/bin/:$PATH"`

-* To check for gfortran, issue `which gfortran`
+* To check for gfortran and gcc, see if `which gfortran` and `which gcc` return a path
-* To check for an MPI wrapper, issue `which mpirun` or `which mpif90`
+* Similarly, to see if you can run MPI commands for later, see if `which mpicc` or `which mpif90` return a path

 ## Build libraries